Improving Medical Visual Representation Learning with Pathological-level Cross-Modal Alignment and Correlation Exploration: Method

 where $\mathrm{-Attn}$ refers to a vanilla attention mechanism and $Q_0 = Q$.
 We consider the output of the last transformer layer in $VDE$ as the final visual pathological observation representation denoted by $O^{PI}_i$.
 After that, we enforce the alignment between the visual and textual POR.
 Nevertheless, there are no ground truth matching annotations between the visual and textual POR since the T-POR for one anatomical region can occur at any position in the report.
-Similarly to~\cite{cheng2023prior,huang2021gloria}, we adopt a cross-attention mechanism to investigate the matching between visual and textual POR.
-Specifically, for T-POR $O^{PI}_{i,j}$, we generate its corresponding cross-modal attended representation $C^{PI}_{i,j}$ via:
+Similarly to~\cite{cheng2023prior,huang2021gloria}, we adopt a cross-attention mechanism to investigate the matching between visual and textual PORs.
+Specifically, for the T-POR $O^{PI}_{i,j}$, we generate its corresponding cross-modal attended representation $C^{PI}_{i,j}$ via:

-Then, similar to ICMA, we apply the symmetric InfoNCE loss to maximise mutual information between VTOR $O^{PI}_{i}$ and its corresponding visual cross-modal attended representations (V-CARs) $C^{PI}_{i}$.
+Then, similar to ICMA, we apply the symmetric InfoNCE loss to maximise mutual information between a V-POR $O^{PI}_{i}$ and its corresponding visual cross-modal attended representations (V-CARs) $C^{PI}_{i}$.
 Pathological-level report-to-image alignment loss $\mathcal{L}^{I\gets R}_{PCMA}$ is formulated as:

 The pathological-level report-to-image alignment loss $\mathcal{L}^{R\gets I}_{PCMA}$ can be acquired in a similar way.
 We observe that the importance of different sentences (Textual Pathological Observations) obviously varies.
 For example, sentences presenting pathologies or abnormal observations play a more crucial role in PCMA.
 Hence, we further add a weight for each T-POR when calculating the $\mathcal{L}^{R\gets I}_{PCMA}$.
 This weight is calculated by aggregating the attention scores over all tokens in the sentence to the $[CLS]$ token. {Specifically, assuming the attention score of $j$-th textual token in $i$-th sentence is $s_{i,j}$, the weight for $i$-th T-POR $w'_{i}$ is calculated as:} \\